MAPSuio/UPC-H14/rabout/solution.md

 in majority.

-If there are as many L's as R's in the input, everybody will eventually be annihilated and we output "too bad".
+If there are as many L's as R's in the input, everybody will eventually be annihilated and we output "Too Bad".

 If there are more R's than L's, then we are interested in the places with surviving right drivers.
 The left drivers will not survive, so we don't need